Read Genesis 44 at Bible Gateway.

 44:18-46:7 {s} …

-For years I could not understand why Joseph did these things to his brothers, and especially to Benjamin.
+For years I could not understand why Joseph did these things to his brothers.
 Why keep one in prison when he knew perfectly well they were not spies?
 Why not send the message that he was alive to his father on the brothers’ first return to Canaan?
-Why make the demand for Benjamin to come, when he perhaps had an idea what this would mean for his father?
-The answer is revealed, if we see that throughout the narrative of Joseph, the Scripture is using its teaching tools to bring attention to Judah!
-So far, we have seen:
+Why demand that Benjamin come, when he likely knew what this would mean for his father?
+The answer is revealed when we recognize that throughout Joseph’s narrative, Scripture is using its teaching tools to spotlight Judah!

-2) Judah departing from his brothers to live among the Canaanites (Gen 38), which we speculated was Judah’s way of removing himself from the covenant and promise of Abraham;
+- Judah departing from his brothers to live among the Canaanites (Gen 38) —which we speculated was his way of removing himself from the covenant and promise of Abraham;

-3) Judah rejoining his father and brothers, 42:1-3 (with his son Shelah, and Tamar and her sons, for they are with him when Jacob’s household departs for Egypt, Gen 46:8, 12);
+- Judah rejoining his father and brothers, (Gen 42:1-3), with his son Shelah and Tamar and her sons (for they accompany him when Jacob’s household departs for Egypt; Gen 46:8, 12);

-4) Reuben, as firstborn, was still the leader of the brothers in Gen 42, during their first trip to Egypt (Gen 42:22, 37).
-He made himself surety for Benjamin, but Jacob would not consent to Reuben’s surety.
+- Reuben, as firstborn, was still leading the brothers on their first trip to Egypt (Gen 42:22, 37).
+He offered himself as surety for Benjamin, but Jacob would not consent to Reuben’s guarantee;

-5) By the second trip to Egypt, Judah had become firmly established as the leader of the brothers.
-He is the one who speaks to Jacob on their behalf, and who makes himself surety for Benjamin, so that Jacob consents to Judah’s surety (Gen 43:1-4, 8-10).
+- By the second trip, Judah had firmly emerged as the leader of the brothers.
+He speaks to Jacob on their behalf, and makes himself surety for Benjamin, so that Jacob consents Gen 43:1-4, 8-10).
 Scripture is revealing that the firstborn status has passed to Judah.

-Then in Gen 44:18-34, the Bible reveals the extent of Judah’s transformation, and the reason Joseph put his brothers through testing.
-Benjamin was the clear favorite of Jacob, just as Joseph had been.
-But the brothers do not hate Benjamin because he is favored.
-They have accepted it and return honor to their brother and their father.
-Envy and hatred no longer rule them.
+In Gen 44:18-34, the full extent of Judah’s transformation is revealed, and the reason Joseph put his brothers through testing.
+Benjamin was Jacob’s clear favorite, just as Joseph had been.
+Yet the brothers do not hate Benjamin because of it; they accept it and return honor to their brother and their father.
+Envy no longer rules them.

-Joseph creates for them the same conditions of imprisonment and slavery that they created for him, and yet their response to his tests reveal their greater concern for the welfare of their father, rather than their own position in the household.
+Joseph creates for them the same conditions of imprisonment and slavery that they had inflicted on him, and yet their response to his tests reveals their greater concern for the welfare of their father, rather than their own standing in the household.

-Judah’s speech is set off by the paragraph division, because in it he says something amazing: he offers himself to be slave in his brother Benjamin’s place.
-Slavery is a prophetic type for death, as it ends the way of life previously known.
-Judah had no way of knowing that the whole incident had been staged.
-He truly believed he was going to spend the rest of his life as a slave in Egypt.
-He could have let Benjamin bear his punishment, but out of love for his father, he gave himself in his brother’s place.
-His substitutionary “death” prophesies of Messiah Yeshua.
+Judah’s speech is set off by the {s} Hebrew paragraph marker, because in it he says something astonishing: he offers himself as slave in Benjamin’s place.
+Slavery is a Prophetic Type for death, ending the life previously known.
+Judah had no idea the incident was staged; he truly believed he would spend the rest of his life enslaved in Egypt.
+He could have let Benjamin bear the punishment, but out of love for his father, he gave himself in his brother’s place.
+His substitutionary “death” foreshadows Messiah Yeshua.

-Let us look again at the central axis – it highlights the greatness of the father’s love for his son, and as all of this narrative is prophetic of Messiah and the Gospel of grace, the central axis prophesies of the greatness of the Father’s love for His son.
-Please do not miss that Judah is in Messiah’s place, but we are in Benjamin’s place in the prophetic type!
+Why This Matters: Look again at Gen 42:29-38, the central axis for the Gen 41:1-44:17 Chiastic structure—it highlights the greatness of the father’s love for his son.
+Please do not miss this: Judah stands in Messiah’s place in the Prophetic Type, but we—those for whom Messiah substituted Himself—are in Benjamin’s place!
 Oh, the greatness of the love and the mercy of God!
-We have not comprehended it! ♥
+We have scarcely comprehended it! ♥

 If there are questions, these are good resources: